DDR-1/hyperparameter-optimization-pso-genetic-algorithms/README.md

 hyper parameters for training a Neural Net model that can give best results.
-This work also compares the optimization algorithms with various factors like <i>computation time, time to convergence<i> and tries to find the best one.
+This work also compares the optimization algorithms with various factors like <i>computation time, time to convergence</i> and tries to find the best one.